-This summer course is designed to give students an overview of the topic areas studied in Psychology.
-Several areas of Psychology will be studied including Developmental Psychology, Abnormal Psychology, The Study of the Brain, and Personality Types in Psychology.
+This summer course is designed to give students an overview of the topic areas studied in Psychology: Developmental Psychology, Abnormal Psychology, The Study of the Brain, and Personality Types in Psychology.
 A strong focus upon Cognitive (Working Memory) Psychology will be retained throughout the course.

-These topics have been designed to show students the wide range of applications that Psychology can have in the real world, and how these areas could be investigated through experimental and non-experimental investigations.
+These topics have been designed and chosen specifically to show students the wide range of applications that Psychology can have in the real world, and how these areas could be investigated through experimental and non-experimental investigations.

 Students will be presented with a series of research scenarios and will be asked to design their own investigations using the knowledge and methods that have been discussed during the course.
 A distinction will be made regarding the types of research methods used in Psychology (quantitative and qualitative) and discussions will be made surrounding the appropriate use of each method.
 Students will use this knowledge to prepare both a written report and presentation which outline and evaluate a psychological investigation.

 A key aspect of Psychology is following ethical guidelines whilst conducting research, as most studies use human participants.
 The summer course is designed to highlight the importance of ethical procedures and what can happen if procedures are not followed accordingly.
 Students will be provided with examples of when ethical considerations need to be made, in both adult and developmental contexts.

 It is important too, to consider the historical and contemporary place Psychology holds as discipline.
 Class excursions to sites such as Bedlam and the Freud Museum in London will provide a critical socio-historical angle to the discipline, allowing students to explore the age-old debate: is Psychology an art or a science?
 Students will also engage with the practical side of the discipline via project-based empirical work.